phoenixlabsresearch/spark-docs/periphery-contracts/rewardscontroller.md

 # RewardsController

 ## RewardsController
-TODO - update repo
-All rewards type enabled in Spark Protocol are managed by [RewardsDistributor.sol](https://github.com/spark-protocol/spark-protocol-periphery/blob/master/contracts/rewards/RewardsDistributor.sol).
+All rewards type enabled in Spark Protocol are managed by [RewardsDistributor.sol](https://github.com/aave/aave-v3-periphery/blob/master/contracts/rewards/RewardsDistributor.sol).
 This is the contract used to check rewards data, user’s rewards balance and for claiming the rewards.

 ## Structs